What’s a Comfort Height Toilet?

 Professional Toilet Installation

 Comfort height toilets come in all different styles and sizes.
-They certainly have their benefits – and some drawback.
+They certainly have their benefits – and some drawbacks.
 If you decide you want to install a comfort height toilet, your local Mr. Rooter Plumbing can help.
 We offer upfront pricing and will never charge for overtime.
-Just call (855) 591-0128 or request a job estimate online.
+Just call or request a job estimate online.

 As homeowners age, there are many things they can do around the house to make it a safer and more comfortable place to live.
 Learn what safety and mobility modifications you can make around your home from the experts at Mr. Handyman.
 Mr. Handyman is part of Neighbourly’s trusted network of home service providers.